laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 **I am not responsible for any damage to your equipment, injury, or any other consequences resulting from the use or misuse of this project.
 Double-check all connections and follow safety guidelines.
 Build and use this project at your own risk.**

 **If you are using the 9V version of the QMX+ and used my board to power it up, you'll likely to fry the PA transistors.
-This board is for 12V version of the QMX+ You'll have to replace four BS170 found in your QMX+.
+You'll have to replace four BS170 found in your QMX+.
+This board is for 12V version of the QMX+.
 You can desolder and rewind the PA transformer for 12V.**

 **Please do not copy and rebrand my project.
 You are free to use it with my labels.**